nickbrandt/GitLab/doc/user/project/status_page/index.md

 - Status on the incident, including when the incident was last updated.
 - The incident title, including any emojis.
-- The description of the incident, including emojis and static images.
+- The description of the incident, including emojis.
+- Including any file attachments that are image type.[Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/205166) in GitLab 13.0.
 - A chronological ordered list of updates to the incident.

 ![Status Page detail](../img/status_page_detail_v12_10.png)